MaximoMoyer/personal_website/README.md

 OpenAI
 StabilityAI

+# Cool Features/Functionality

+### Adding Artist
+To add an artist to the database, all you must do is add them to the "artists" dictionary in [scraper.py] (https://github.com/MaximoMoyer/personal_website) and write a function in the style of every other scraper.
+This style is that

+1) Function is named "{Artist's key in dictionary}" (i.e. Banksy) + "_Scraper"
+2) Fuction takes in a variable called "url"

 # Local hosting:
 Go to [StabilityAI](https://platform.stability.ai/docs/api-reference) to get an api key.
 Fill in the api_key variable in line 13 in [Imagel_model.py](https://github.com/MaximoMoyer/personal_website/blob/main/Image_Model.py#L13).

 Requirements Setup:

-In a terminal with venv installed (if venv is not installed can use `pip install venv`.) and python at least at version 3.0 run
+In a terminal with venv installed (if venv is not installed can use `pip install venv`) and python at least at version 3.0 run

 ```
 python -m venv my_env